 - Employee productivity improvement.

-The benefits of enterprise service management are covered in more detail later.
+The benefits of ESM are covered in more detail later.

 What enterprise service management commonly includes practice/process-wise